petabyt/frontier/README.md

 # Features
 - 32 bit ARM v7 & v5 support (other architectures will not be considered)
-- Custom ARM emulator and Monolithic Kernel
+- Custom graphical ARM emulator written with Unicorn Engine and Rawdraw
 - Javscript Engine (mJS)
 - JSON based UI Library (C based renderer)
 - Support for buttons and touchscreens (not keyboards)